viktor-platform/sample-dynamo/README.md

-# Tuturial dynamo
+# Tutorial dynamo
 Welcome to this tutorial on integrating Dynamo with VIKTOR!
 VIKTOR is a platform dedicated to the Engineering and Construction industry, providing a seamless integration with 3rd party software.
 In this tutorial, we will explore how to render a basic house with Dynamo and visualize it in VIKTOR.
 To get started, the user will provide parameters such as the number of houses, width, depth, number of floors, and heights for floors and roofs.
-The Viktor worker will then compute the Dynamo model using the command-line interface included within Dynamo Sandbox.
+The VIKTOR worker will then compute the Dynamo model using the command-line interface included within Dynamo Sandbox.
 The geometry of the model is generated using either Autodesk Revit or FormIt.
-The geometry JSON is then converted to a mesh, which is rendered and visualized in Viktor.
+The geometry JSON is then converted to a mesh, which is rendered and visualized in VIKTOR.
 In this tutorial, we will cover the step-by-step process of setting up a VIKTOR app with Dynamo integration we will cover:

 Step 1.
 [Set up a VIKTOR app with Dynamo integration](#1-creating-a-simple-template)

 Step 2.
 [Setting up worker](#2-fill-the-template-with-data)

-By the end of this tutorial, you will have created a simple viktor application that creates a geometry and data view of a simple house, see gif below:
+By the end of this tutorial, you will have created a simple VIKTOR application that creates a geometry and data view of a simple house, see GIF below:
 ![My Image](Read_me_files/Animation.gif)